VijetaPuthran/Web-Design-Challenge/README.md

 ## Background

-For this assignment, HTML and CSS was implemented to create a dashboard showing the analysis for Latitude compared to other weater factors.
+For this assignment, HTML and CSS was implemented to create a dashboard showing the analysis for Latitude compared to other weather factors.

 ![Images/landingResize.png](Images/landingResize.png)